 Dr. Mark Cooney, Professor of Sociology, has been at the University of Georgia since 1991.
 He received a Ph.D. in Sociology from the University of Virginia in 1991.
 In addition, Dr. Cooney holds a Doctor of Juridical Science degree from Harvard Law School, received in 1988.
-His speciality areas include sociology of law, social control, and criminology.
+His departmental speciality area is crime, law, and deviance.

 Dr. Cooney studies social reality primarily from the theoretical perspective known as pure sociology (developed by Donald Black).
 A new kind of theory, pure sociology treats social life as a realm of human existence that is independent of the mind or the body.
 Consequently, pure sociology explains human behavior without invoking the three P's found in virtually every other social science theory: psychology, purposes, and people.